FabioF98/Exploratory-Data-Analysis/README.md

 - **Time Analysis**

   * How has happiness level changed throughout the years?
 What about freedom?
-  * Which countrys changed the most over the years in terms of happiness level?
+  * Which countries changed the most over the years in terms of happiness level?
 Which ones in terms of human freedom?
   * What is the regional trend for human freedom, economic freedom, personal freedom and personal freedom for women?